The Explorers Club: Honors

 Beyond The Explorers Club Medal and The Legendary Explorer Medal, the club also presents, among others, The Edward C. Sweeney Medal, The Citation of Merit, The Lowell Thomas Award, The Finn Ronne Memorial Award, The Buzz Aldrin Space Exploration Award, The Tenzing Norgay Award, The William Beebe Award, The President’s Award and The New Explorer Award.

+Since 2021, The Explorers Club 50 (EC50) award recognizes fifty individuals across all fields within natural history.
+The headline for this award is "Fifty people changing the world that the world needs to know about".

 Grants

 The club also awards a range of grants for field science and exploration, including the Youth Activity Fund Grant, the Exploration Fund Grant and the President's Award for Exploration and Technology.
 One club award, the Scott Pearlman Field Award for Science and Exploration, is named for one of the youngest club members (inducted at age 22) who was a photographer and participant in three flag expeditions.
 Scott A. Pearlman contracted hepatitis C and died at the age of 38.
 Pearlman was a son of Explorers Club member and officer Robert E. Pearlman.